 Different cannabinoids introduce various potential benefits that can address a wide variety of ailments, both on their own and in conjunction with one another, and with CBD.

-These full spectrum products may also contain small amounts of THC.
+These full spectrum products may also contain small amounts of THC oil.
 This is because nothing is removed from the cannabis plant.
-Still, it is CBD oil, so the focus is not on the THC content.
-Most likely, it also comes from plants that have a low level of THC by nature.
+Still, it is CBD oil, so the focus is not on the THC oil content.
+Most likely, it also comes from plants that have a low level of THC oil by nature.

 Still, when it comes from a plant that is very low in THC, that means the full spectrum CBD oil will also contain just a very minimal amount of THC.
-Full spectrum vs regular CBD is an easy choice for some people as long as they are okay with some exposure to THC.
+Full spectrum vs. regular CBD is an easy choice for some people as long as they are okay with some exposure to THC oil.

 Isolate CBD is exactly what it sounds like.
-It is CBD, separated from any and all other cannabis compounds.
+It is CBD, separated from any and all other cannabis compounds especially THC oil.

 It is isolated by cooling extracted oil until it forms into crystals.
-These crystals are processed into a highly pure powder.
+These crystals then move for processing into a highly pure powder.
 This powder is just CBD as a molecular compound.

 Isolating the perceived valuable aspects of any substance is a common approach in the pharmaceutical model.
 This is because it works to maximize an ‘active ingredient’ to its utmost efficacy and safety, while not prioritizing any other ingredients of the material.